Grosserly/JavaScript-Injector/README.md

 # JavaScript Injector
-A bookmarklet that spawns a little box that runs JS
+A bookmarklet that spawns a little box that runs whatever you type as JS

 ### Bookmark this: